dcSpark/carp/webserver/server/README.md

 # Setup

 1. Follow the DB setup steps in the [root README](../../README.md)
-1. If you need to run the dev tools like Prisma, you also need to set the `PGPASSWORD` env variable (not set by .env) as Prisma doesn't support PGPASSFILE
+1. Note: unlike the Rust tool, the Typescript codebase doesn't support `PGPASSFILE` so you will have to set the `PGPASSWORD` env variable (not set by .env)
 1. `nvm use`
 1. `yarn install`